Constitution of Ukraine

-The Constitution of Ukraine (Конституція України, /uk/) is the fundamental law of Ukraine.
-The constitution was adopted and ratified at the 5th session of the Verkhovna Rada, the parliament of Ukraine, on 28 June 1996.
+The Constitution of Ukraine (Конституція України, /uk/) was adopted and ratified at the 5th session of the Verkhovna Rada, the parliament of Ukraine, on 28 June 1996.
 The constitution was passed with 315 ayes out of 450 votes possible (300 ayes minimum).
 All other laws and other normative legal acts of Ukraine must conform to the constitution.
 The right to amend the constitution through a special legislative procedure is vested exclusively in the parliament.
 The only body that may interpret the constitution and determine whether legislation conforms to it is the Constitutional Court of Ukraine.
 Since 1996, the public holiday Constitution Day is celebrated on 28 June.

 In 2004, amendments were adopted that significantly changed Ukraine's political system; these changes are sometimes referred to as the 2004 Constitution.
 In 2010, then-President of Ukraine Viktor Yanukovych reverted these changes on the basis of a ruling made by the Constitutional Court of Ukraine.
 Following the events of Euromaidan (2013–2014), the 2004 amendments were reinstated.

 History

 Until 8 June 1995, Ukraine's supreme law was the Constitution (Fundamental Law) of the Ukrainian SSR (adopted in 1978, with numerous later amendments).
 On 8 June 1995, President Leonid Kuchma and Speaker Oleksandr Moroz (acting on behalf of the parliament) signed the Constitutional Agreement for the period until a new constitution could be drafted.

+In 1994, Kuchma restarted the failed Constitutional Commission (which had been defunct since 1992), ensuring its composition represented not just the parliament but also the executive (himself).
+He proposed a stopgap constitution called the Law on State Power and Local Self-Government (a.k.a.
+“Law on Power” or “Small Constitution”), which allowed for a very strong executive.

+In May of 1995 an amended version of the Law on Power (which weakened the presidency somewhat) was voted on and received a simple majority in the Verkhovna Rada, not the supermajority of two-thirds it needed to become law, given that it suspended parts of the 1978 constitution.
+The failure of this amended version of the Law on Power prompted Kuchma to decree a national referendum on the Ukrainian people’s confidence in both himself and the Rada, which the Rada immediately denounced as unconstitutional.

+Given his popularity and the parliament’s relative unpopularity, Kuchma was able to compel the Rada to adopt a one-year provisional constitutional agreement, konstytutsinynyi dohovir, albeit again only with a simple majority, not enough to lend the dohovir constitutional legitimacy.
+The dohovir stipulated that Kuchma’s Law on Power would be the provisional constitution for a year and required that any new draft constitution be put to a national referendum after being agreed upon by the president and the parliament.
+It has been criticized as a “sketchy, hastily prepared piece of legislation” which “failed to clearly define the legislative–executive relations.”